MattSainsbury-Dale/testarguments/README.md

 }
 ```

 Compute the user-defined diagnostics over a range of arguments using `test_arguments()`.
 Here, we test the prediction algorithm with 1, 2, or 3 resolutions of basis functions, and using the logit or probit link function.
+This creates an object of class `testargs`.

 ```r
 testargs_object <- test_arguments(